In This Article

 In many social or business situations, the term "significant other" refers to someone that offers support to another person as a friend, family member, partner, or spouse.
 SO does not refer to gender or specifically romantic entanglements, and does not specify the nature of the relationship.
 For instance, many hospitals now use "significant other" in their paperwork to refer to a person who can offer support during testing, treatment, or illness.
 Many companies will use the term on their invitations or announcements to share that the people attending the event can bring a plus one.

 In the dating world, a significant other refers to a partner, girlfriend, boyfriend, spouse, or someone with whom you share an intimate, romantic relationship.
-Because the term doesn't imply gender, sexuality, or relationship status, many couples adopted the phrase in the 80s and 90s to avoid offense or confusion.
+Because the term doesn't imply gender, sexuality, or relationship status, many couples adopted the phrase during the 80s and 90s to avoid offense or confusion.

 Scientific Uses of the Term Significant Other